UPDATED JULY 10TH

-The 2014 season will be the 9th year of this club and I am stepping back and re-evaluate the future of this club.
+The 2015 season will be the 10th year of this club and I am stepping back and re-evaluate the future of this club.
 I have worked very hard looking for sponsors and setting up our tournament events.
-Though the last eight years we have had nearly a hundred different members of which we have about 20 that are active in nearly all events we have had.
+Though the last ten years we have had nearly a hundred different members of which we have about 20 that are active in nearly all events we have had.

 We as anglers must stick together no matter what species we fish for.
 I myself fish for saugeyes as well as Crappie.
 But when wanting to do some crappie fishing as a group there are only a few places where to go.
 That is the one reason for starting this club.
 There are numerous bass clubs and some walleyes clubs, heck there are even catfish and carp clubs around but not for the crappie enthusisist.